This article originally appeared in EverydayFeminism.com and is reprinted by permission.

 Here, the language of social justice and oppression becomes a powerful tool for abuse, because in social justice communities, we are taught to take people’s words about their oppression at face value.

-So if someone tells us, “I’m oppressed and suffering, and if you leave me, I will commit suicide,” we believe them – and often, people who say this also believe it.
+So if someone tells us, “I’m oppressed and suffering, and if you leave me, I will complete suicide,” we believe them – and often, people who say this also believe it.

 Things become even more complicated when there is a real dynamic of financial or physical dependence involved – disabled folks, for example, may truly need essential care from their partners that they can’t get anywhere else.
 Trans folks who can’t find work due to discrimination may depend on their cis partners for financial support.